jockongit/git_tutorial/README.md

 It is also peppered with a few recommendations for keeping your workflows organised and conducive to collaboration and easing the path towards reproducible science.
 Many of those suggestions are personal preferences that might be achieved in other ways.

+## Status

+This work is in development and much of the detail has not yet been added.

 ## Getting started

 To clone this repository,